NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 ## Predication and correctness

+We all know that TMA has built-in boundary check and automatic zero filling for out-of-boundary items.
+What does this mean?
+Does it mean that we don't need to predicate a TMA expression at all?
+Does it mean that we don't need to initialize the output buffer of TMA?
+This section discusses these questions.

+First to note is, what we should do depend on how we will use the output of TMA.
+This topic is discussed in depth in [Allocation and correctness model](divisibility-of-split.md#allocation-and-correctness-model).

 As we can see from CodeBlock 1, TMA has builtin predicates checking that the indices of all partitioned IterDomains are in bound.
 That is, TMA will never do out-of-boundary access on global memory even if the indices of some IterDomains may be out of boundary.